-We help families understand how to maximize financial aid and calculate the return on their college investment.Get Access to Our Financial Tools
+We help families understand how to maximize financial aid and calculate the return on their college investment.Learn More About Financial Aid

 Paying for college can be a confusing and challenging road to navigate.
 Often, families struggle to understand what options are available and which ones make the most sense for their needs.
-At CollegeVine, we provide services to help you every step of the way.
-From assistance filling out the FAFSA application to information about what types of scholarships are available, our services help you fully understand your college investment.
+At CollegeVine, we provide guidance to help you every step of the way.
+From how to fill out the FAFSA application to information about what types of scholarships are available, we'll help you fully understand your college investment.

 of our students who apply to scholarships win at least one offer